All Episodes

 The present recession, unlike any other since World War II, has deeply shaken the nation's economic elite.

-And that was that was the theme of his story, but I I I didn't mention to you the his quoting of the Wall Street Journal piece in April that makes the closes a loop.
+And that was the theme of his story, but I didn't mention to you his quoting in the Wall Street Journal piece in April that closes the loop.

 Now, this illustrates very well why it is so dangerous to allow the government to pick and choose tax winners and tax losers.